scristobal/basic-ecommerce/README.md

 - **Test**

-    Launch unit tests with `npm run test` or e2e with `npm run test:pw` or with the UI `npm run test:pw -- --ui`
+    Launch unit tests with `npm run test:unit` or integration with `npm run test:integration` or with the UI `npm run test:integration -- --ui`

 - **Deploy**